Jeffrey Rignall: 29 Below

 Rignall partnered with Wilder and ghostwriter Patricia Colander to write a memoir of his experience with Gacy and his investigative attempts to find the rapist afterward.
 The book, published by Wellington Press and titled 29 Below, was released in 1979.
 Wellington Press released a description of the book:

 A book release party was held in Chicago in July 1979, where Rignall, Wilder, and Colander mingled with guests, one of whom was Robert A. Roth, publisher of the Chicago Reader.
-The book's first run sold through it's 5,000 copies, and another release was planned.
+The book's first run sold through its 5,000 copies, and another release was planned.
 By 2021, the book was out of print and sold for hundreds of dollars on online retail platforms.

 Later life

-Approximately a year and a half after the attack, Rignall and Wilder moved to the Louisville, Kentucky area so that Rignall could escape the memories of what happened to him.
+Approximately a year and a half after the attack, Rignall and Wilder moved to the Louisville, Kentucky, area so Rignall could escape the memories of what had happened to him.
 While in Louisville, he became reclusive and rarely left their apartment.
-He died in 2000 at age 49.
+He died in 2000 at age 49 in Belleair Beach, Florida.